nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     wc -l ${MORPHEUS_ROOT}/.tmp/val_kafka_sid.jsonlines
     ```

-1. Once all `2000` rows have been written, return to the Kafka terminal and stop the consumer with Cntrl-C.
+1. Once all `2000` rows have been written, return to the first Kafka terminal and stop the consumer with Cntrl-C.

 1. Verify the output with, expect to see `25` un-matched rows:
     ```bash